Nobody wants to play the games of Richard Garfield more than Richard Garfield.

 “Recently I have begun to suspect that this culture may excessively narrow the sort of games that are made,” he says.
 “Designers are encouraged by this to create games that are tightly constrained so that players get what they expect and are not surprised except perhaps in the minimal amount required to make it feel like a new game.”

 Asked which of his own games Garfield himself feels has been overlooked, he highlights SpyNet.
-Released in 2017, the two-player board game involves players drafting cards representing agents, missions and money from a row of facedown piles in the middle of the table, needing to add to the stacks in order to view cards later in the row - potentially handing an advantage to their opponent to gain beneficial cards for themselves.
+Released in 2017, the two player game involves players drafting cards representing agents, missions and money from a row of facedown piles in the middle of the table, needing to add to the stacks in order to view cards later in the row - potentially handing an advantage to their opponent to gain beneficial cards for themselves.

 “I was surprised that game didn't get more of a following,” he says.
 “It is a team card game, like Tichu.
 There are not many of those and I thought that those that love that category would be happy to see it.
 Also, it plays quite well with two players.
 I think part of the problem might have been that it was presented primarily as a team game - a strategy I supported - because the team play in many games seems like an afterthought.
 Unfortunately this had the unexpected effect that players didn't take the two-player version seriously - which is ironic because it was designed for two and that is where the majority of my play has been.”